Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Introduction

-Radio relics exhibit a wide range of morphologies including irregular forms, such as in the case Abell 2256 \citep{vanweeren2012b}, more regular, arc-like forms, such as the ``Sausage'' relic \citep{kocevski2007, vanweeren2010}, and even relatively linear forms, such as in the case of the ``Toothbrush'' relic \citep{vanweeren2012}.
+Radio relics exhibit a wide range of morphologies including irregular forms, such as in the case of Abell 2256 \citep{vanweeren2012b}, more regular, arc-like forms, such as the `Sausage' relic \citep{kocevski2007, vanweeren2010}, and even relatively linear forms, such as in the case of the `Toothbrush' relic \citep{vanweeren2012}.
 Moreover, with increasing resolution, it is clear that most relics have a filamentary nature \citep{rajpurohit2020, rajpurohit2022}.
-These are often attributed to magnetic fields \citep{rudnick2022}, but shock geometry no doubt also plays a role.
-Numerical studies have already made some in-roads towards answering this question, with simulations of relic morphology \citep{wittor2019, wittor2021b, lee2024, nuza2024}, investigations into substructure and relic ``patchiness'' \citep{dominguez-fernandez2021, dominguez-fernandez2024}, and a demonstration of a potential formation process for so-called ``wrong way'' relics \citep{boess2023} all being published recently.
-We are, however, still far from being able to explain the morphology of individual relics.

-\item \textit{Mach numbers inferred from radio measurements are typically larger than those inferred from X-ray data.
+These are often attributed to magnetic fields \citep{rudnick2022} but shock geometry no doubt also plays a role.
+Numerical studies have already made some inroads towards answering this question, with simulations of relic morphology \citep{wittor2019, wittor2021b, lee2024, nuza2024}, investigations into substructure and relic `patchiness' \citep{dominguez-fernandez2021, dominguez-fernandez2024}, and a demonstration of a potential formation process for so-called `wrong way' relics \citep{boess2023} all being published recently.
+However, we are still far from being able to explain the morphology of individual relics. \item {Mach numbers inferred from radio measurements are typically larger than those inferred from X-ray data.
 How do we explain this discrepancy?}

 Temperature and density jumps can be measured using X-ray observations, allowing Mach numbers to be inferred through the standard jump conditions.
 Meanwhile, the spectral slope of the radio emission can also be used to infer Mach numbers, assuming DSA.
-However, despite, in principle, measuring the same shock, the two measurements rarely agree \citep[see][and references therein]{wittor2021, lee2024b}.
-Potential solutions include the fact that X-ray measurements are subject to projection effects \citep{wittor2021} and that radio emission may be biased to higher values as a result of a Mach number distribution \citep{hoeft2011, skillman2013, hong2015, roh2019, wittor2019, dominguez-fernandez2021, wittor2021}.
-A simulation showing a full \textit{ab-initio} development of this effect, however, is missing from the literature.

-\item \textit{Observations appear to imply $\mu$G magnetic fields in radio relics.
-How is this possible given the surrounding intracluster medium (ICM) has strengths at least an order of magnitude lower?}
+However, while in principle they measure the same shock, the two measurements rarely agree \citep[see][and references therein]{wittor2021, lee2024b}.
+Potential explanations include the fact that X-ray measurements are subject to projection effects \citep{wittor2021} and that radio emission may be biased to higher values as a result of a Mach number distribution \citep{hoeft2011, skillman2013, hong2015, roh2019, wittor2019, dominguez-fernandez2021, wittor2021}.
+However, a simulation that shows a full {ab-initio} development of this effect is missing from the literature. \item {Observations appear to imply $\upmu$G magnetic fields in radio relics.
+How is this possible given that the surrounding intracluster medium (ICM) has strengths at least an order of magnitude lower?}